310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% endbubble %}

 {% bubble Chiaki awkward %}
 …Haha, I’m so pathetic.
-I’m making you take care of me even nows…
+I’m making you take care of me even now…

 When this whole time, I was hoping to give *you* a chance to rest and forget about work for a while…
 {% endbubble %}